HOW DOES READING ON A SCREEN IMPACT YOUR EYES?

-In this age of technology, it is impossible to avoid reading on screens.
+In this age of technology, it is impossible to avoid reading on a screen.
 Unfortunately, there is a significant amount of impact that reading may have on your eyes.
 The bright lights of screens that many people gaze into, whether on their phones or computer screens at work, may not be good for your eyes.

 Eye professionals across the world, including professionals at our private eye hospital in London, have looked into the potential harm that constantly reading from screens can have on people’s eyes.
 While reading on screens may be virtually unavoidable, it is important that if you find yourself constantly reading from screens that you are well versed in the potential side effects it may have on your eyes.